PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 	.call(leftAxis); //no need to transform, since it's placed correctly initially
 ```

-It's a little tough, so let's adding some margin to the body:
+It's a little tough to see, so let's adding some margin to the body:

 ```css
 body {